Gen Z religion and atheism are hot topics these days, and rightly so. Unfortunately, Gen Z religion statistics show a high degree of atheism.

 Gen Z kids, born between 1999 and 2015, are the first truly “Post-Christian” cohort.
 More than any previous generation, its members don’t associate with any religious identity.

+Have you considered that how someone teaches Sunday school could create atheist kids?
 America’s spiritual slide has been happening for decades.
-Each succeeding generation has seen more and more people who identify themselves as “nones.”
-“Nones” are people who say they have no religious affiliation.
+Each succeeding generation has seen more and more people who identify as “nones.”
+These people claim no religious affiliation.

-The latest findings from Barna reveal that Gen Z is continuing this downward spiral.
-(Gen Z is today’s kids—born between 1999 and 2015).
+The latest statistics from Barna reveal that Gen Z religion trends continue this downward spiral.

-What is causing the next generation to turn to atheism?
-Surveys among Gen Z reveals the big reasons.
+What attracts the next generation to atheism?
+Surveys of Gen Z religion reveal key reasons:

 - 29 percent – I have a hard time believing that a good God would allow so much evil and suffering in the world.

 - 23 percent – Christians are hypocrites.